Kong/docs.konghq.com/src/gateway/kong-manager/auth/workspaces-and-teams.md

 * **Be careful:** Granting access to the **default** workspace gives access to all workspaces in the organization.

-* The **default** workspace only has three roles: *workspace-admin*, *workspace-super admin*, and *workspace-read-only*.
+* The **default** workspace only has three roles: *workspace-admin*, *workspace-super-admin*, and *workspace-read-only*.
 Every other workspace will have the four roles mentioned above.

 * You can also create custom roles by clicking on the **Add Role** button and specifying the endpoints that the administrator with the role will be able to interact with.